john-paul-keenan/dockerworker/go/README.md

 This example will show you how to test and deploy Go (Golang) code to IronWorker.

-**NOTE**: Be sure you've followed the base [getting started instructions on the top level README](https://github.com/iron-io/dockerworker).
+**NOTE**: Before getting started, make sure your iron.json file is in the root of the project directory.
+Be sure you've followed the base [getting started instructions on the top level README](https://github.com/iron-io/dockerworker).

 Vendor dependencies: